We grow our own!

 -

 At every level in our family of companies there’s a focus on learning.
 Our training curriculum is extensive and constantly refined through over 20 years of experience and with the help of professional educators.
 We’re so passionate about training and development that we started the Matanuska Outdoor Institute dedicated to teaching.
-This non-profit organization is funded in large part by MICA Guides.
+This non-profit organization is funded and supported in large part by MICA Guides.

 Our Internship program is much like a Trade School.
 Skills are learned then often immediately put to work and evaluated.
 There are formal classes, assignments and tests but most of the training is very hands-on.